otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 <br><br>

-The Jenkins pipeline script consists of several stages, each responsible for a specific part of the deployment process:
+The Jenkins pipeline script entails several stages, each responsible for a specific part of the deployment process:

 1. **Check out**: This stage checks out the source code from the specified Git repository.